Cray-HPE/docs-csm/operations/power_management/Liquid_Cooled_Node_Card_Power_Management.md

         -d '{"ControlMode":"Automatic","SetPoint":'${limit}'}'
 ```

-If there are accelerators installed, enabled power limiting on those as well.
+If there are accelerators installed, then enable power limiting on those as well.

 ```console
 limit=400